artsy/artsy.github.io/source/_posts/2012-10-18-so-you-want-to-do-a-css3-3d-transform.markdown

                         'OPerspective' in docStyle or
                         'perspective' in docStyle
 ```
-This works the best and is really straight forward code.
+This works best and is straightforward code.
 The only
 issue is that it throws a positive for iOS4 causing the browser to
 crash and a positive for Safari on Windows and Safari 4 OSX which both
 display a grid over the page when using the 3D renderer.